 As a web data solutions company, we often encounter questions about the legality of web scraping.
 Before we go into answering that question, let’s first understand the term “web scraping”.
 Simply put, it is a part of web crawling (finding the web pages and downloading them) that involves data extraction from web pages to gather relevant information.
 The key factor here is that a bot (similar to Google bot) performs this activity in an automated fashion and thereby eliminating the manual activities of a person.
 When bots hit web pages to grab content, they act quite similarly to the way browser-agent makes calls to the pages.
 So, why do we have so much hoopla around “scraping”?
 The reason behind this can be primarily attributed to disrespect for the established protocols.

-Here are some of the ground rules that must be followed by anyone looking to scrape data from the web:
+Here are some of the ground rules that must be followed by anyone looking to crawl data from the web:

-One more important checkpoints is the terms & conditions page that talks about the specifics of how that data should be gathered and used along with other guidelines.
-Ensure that you’re not violating anything mentioned in this page.
+One more important checkpoints are the terms & conditions page that talks about the specifics of how that data should be gathered and used along with other guidelines.
+Ensure that you’re not violating anything mentioned on this page.